Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Method

 In this setting, we write $P_{\theta_0}(\cdot\giv\thetah)$ to denote the conditional distribution of $X\giv\thetah$ when the data is distributed as $X\sim P_{\theta_0}$ and we calculate $\thetah = \thetamle(X)$.
 Of course, we cannot draw the copies from this distribution since $\theta_0$ is unknown, but if $\thetah=\thetamle(X)$ is approximately sufficient, then the distribution $P_{\theta_0}(\cdot\giv\thetah)$ should depend only slightly on $\theta_0$.
 In particular, we will use $\thetah$ itself as a plug-in estimate for $\theta_0$, leading to the joint model

 These copies form an approximately-valid control group as long as $P_{\thetah}(\cdot\giv\thetah)\approx P_{\theta_0}(\cdot\giv\thetah)$.

 In our aCSS algorithm, we will replace the deterministic step $\thetah=\thetah(X)$ with a randomized estimator (essentially, adding a small random perturbation into the likelihood maximization problem).
-Adding noise is beneficial for both statistical and computational reasons---from the statistical point of view, conditioning on the exact MLE, $\thetamle(X)$, may lead to a zero-power scenario (as for, e.g., the logistic regression setting, described in Model Class~\ref{cl:dwac}), while from the computational point of view, the set of $x\in\Xcal$ whose MLE is exactly equal to $\thetamle(X)$ may be a challenging set to sample from.
-We will also allow adding a twice-differentiable regularization function $\pen(\theta)$ to the likelihood maximization problem, for instance $\pen(\theta)\propto \norm{\theta}^2$ for ridge regression, which may be beneficial in some applications.
+Adding noise is beneficial for computational reasons, since the set of $x\in\Xcal$ whose MLE is exactly equal to $\thetamle(X)$ may be a challenging set to sample from.
+For certain examples, adding noise can also be beneficial from the statistical point of view, as for, e.g., the logistic regression setting, described in Model Class~\ref{cl:dwac}, where conditioning on the exact MLE, $\thetamle(X)$, may lead to a zero-power scenario.
+(We will discuss the role of $\sigma$ further in Section~\ref{sec:choosing_sigma} below.)
+In addition, we will also allow adding a twice-differentiable regularization function $\pen(\theta)$ to the likelihood maximization problem, for instance $\pen(\theta)\propto \norm{\theta}^2$ for ridge regression, which may be beneficial in some applications.

 Informally, our proposed aCSS algorithm takes the following form:

 where again $P_{\theta_0}(\cdot\giv\thetah)$ denotes the conditional distribution of $X\giv\thetah$ when the data is distributed as $X\sim P_{\theta_0}$, and $P_{\thetah}(\cdot\giv\thetah)$ is a plug-in estimate.